CDCgov/prime-reportstream/prime-router/docs/design/design/auth/auth-design.md

 Cons
 - Authentication code must be called directly in ReportStream
 - Unable to take advantage of annotations
-- A lot of overhead for now given we would only have

 Code example:
 ```kotlin